Man arrested over Parliament trespass

 These are external links and will open in a new window

-A man has been arrested after the roof of the Palace of Westminster was climbed on to.
+A man climbed up scaffolding and on to the roof of the Palace of Westminster.

-Police said the fence was climbed over and scaffolding climbed to the roof of the palace during the incident from about 11:30 BST.
+Police said the climber scaled a fence before making his way up the side of the Houses of Parliament at about 11:30 BST.

-A man was arrested on suspicion of trespassing on a designated site, the Metropolitan Police has said.

 Police are not treating the incident as terror-related and no weapons were recovered.